Portuguese yields sag as BES seeks to soothe investor nerves

 “We think those common factors will outweigh local factors, including the renewed concerns about the Portuguese banking sector, and we remain overweight in peripheral bonds, focusing on shorter maturities,” said Seamus Mac Gorain, a portfolio manager at JPMorgan Asset Management.

-Italian and Spanish 10-year yields were 4 bps down at 2.90 percent and 2.78 percent respectively.
-(Editing by Andrew Heavens)
+Italian 10-year yields were 4 bps down at 2.90 percent.
+Spanish equivalents were 2 bps lower at 2.80 percent.
+(Editing by Larry King and John Stonestreet)